jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 respect neither kinship nor treaty with you.
 They satisfy you with lip service, but their hearts refuse, and most of them are immoral.

 9. They traded away Allah's revelations for a cheap price, so they barred others from His path.
 How evil is what they did.

 10. Towards a believer they respect neither kinship nor treaty.
-These are the transgres- sors.
+These are the transgressors.

 11. But if they repent, and perform the prayers, and give the obligatory charity, then they are your brethren in faith.
-We detail the revela- tions for a people who know.
+We detail the revelations for a people who know.

-12. But if they violate their oaths after their pledge, and attack your religion, then fight the leaders of disbelief—they have no faith— so that they may desist.
+12. But if they violate their oaths after their pledge, and attack your religion, then fight the leaders of disbelief—they have no faith so that they may desist.

-13. Will you not fight a people who violated their oaths, and planned to exile the Messen- ger, and initiated hostilities against you?
+13. Will you not fight a people who violated their oaths, and planned to exile the Messenger, and initiated hostilities against you?
 Do you fear them?
 It is Allah you should fear, if you are believers.

 14. Fight them.
-Allah will punish them at your hands, and humiliate them, and help you against them, and heal the hearts of a believ- ing people.
+Allah will punish them at your hands, and humiliate them, and help you against them, and heal the hearts of a believing people.

 15. And He will remove the anger of their hearts.
 Allah redeems whomever He wills.
 Allah is Knowledgeable and Wise.
 16. Or do you think that you will be left alone, without Allah identifying which of you will